Story

 In the spring of 2025, the duo recorded a ten song live-in-studio sessions with producer Fernando Perdomo (Echo In The Canyon) slated for 2026 release.

-You might have heard their songs on LA’s 88.5 FM The SOCAL SOUND or featured as a “Today’s Top Tune” on KCRW or in TV shows like True Blood and Shameless.
+You might have heard their songs on LA’s 88.5 FM The SOCAL SOUND or featured as a “Today’s Top Tune” on KCRW or in TV shows like True Blood, Walker and Shameless.
 One thing folks who hear the band live seem to agree on: they have a special warmth and musical chemistry that leaves audiences spellbound.
 Lots of audible “wows.”

 In their other lives, James is a board member for the annual FAR-West conference, curator of the monthly FAR-West Presents performance series and a music supervisor for film and TV.
 He also co-wrote an end title punk duet for the HBO series True Blood sung by the legendary Iggy Pop and Best Coast’s Bethany Cosentino.
 A woman of many talents, Erin is a dynamic performing artist and session musician, a ceramic artist, and an in-demand visual artist who has painted beautiful interior surfaces and murals for pop stars like Rhianna, The Weeknd, and John Legend.